llvm/llvm-project/llvm/docs/LangRef.rst

 This function returns the same values as the libm ``copysign`` functions would, and handles error conditions in the same way.
+The returned value is completely identical to the first operand except for the sign bit; in particular, if the input is a NaN, then the quiet/signaling bit and payload are perfectly preserved.

 .. _int_floor: